 Orna Ross, Director of ALLi

-We've all heard of literary fiction, but we often hear conflicting opinions about what it is and who writes it–including the widespread false news that self-publishers cannot succeed in this genre.
-Orna Ross, director of the Alliance of Independent Authors, a reader and writer of literary fiction, dispels the myths and gives guidance on how indie authors can succeed at self-publishing literary fiction.
-With thanks to Melissa Addey, Roz Morris and Hannah Jacobson of BookAwardPro.
+We've all heard the widespread false news that self-publishers cannot succeed in the literary fiction genre.
+Orna Ross, director of the Alliance of Independent Authors, and an award-winning self-publisher of literary fiction and poetry, dispels the myths and gives guidance.
+With thanks also to Melissa Addey, Roz Morris and Hannah Jacobson of BookAwardPro.

 What is Literary Fiction?